hsherl/hsherl.github.io/content/teaching/supervisions/wah.md

 [Back to all supervision subjects](../).

 Here are the topics, questions, and reading lists for the Part II Wittgenstein and His Successors supervisions in the Philosophy Tripos at Cambridge.
-Students must choose just one question per week when more than one is listed.
+Students must choose just one question per week on a new topic and at least one topic from each philosopher.

-# Austin
+# 1 Austin

 > 1. ‘But if we are prepared to admit that there may be… some cases in which “delusive and veridical perceptions” really are indistinguishable, does this admission require us to drag in, or even let in sense-data?’.
 Does it?
 > 2. ‘If the performance of an illocutionary act requires the securing of uptake, it follows, absurdly, that anyone who does not get uptake for their attempt at refusing consent has in fact consented.’
 Is this a good objection to Austin’s claim about uptake?

-## General
+## 1.1 General

 - Austin JL.
 Philosophical Papers.
 3rd ed. (edited by Urmson JO and GJW, ed.).
 Oxford University Press; 1979.

-## Meaning and use
+## 1.2 Meaning and use

 - Austin JL.
 The Meaning of a Word.
 In: Philosophical Papers.
 3rd ed. (edited by Urmson JO and GJW, ed.).
 Oxford University Press; 1979.
 - Austin JL.
 How to Do Things with Words.
 2nd ed. (edited by Urmson JO and MS, ed.).
 Clarendon Press; 1975.

-## Speech acts
+## 1.3 Speech acts

 Primary: